VrushangP/C-Coding-Projects/README.md

 # C-Coding-Projects

-This is a colmination of
+This is a compelation of varios C# projeccts I have made over the past 2 years.